ngbountos/ngbountos.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why should you avoid me?
+subtitle: Why you should avoid me
 ---

-Who am I?

 - Computer Scientist.
 - Artificial Intelligence Researcher @ the Orion Lab, National Observatory of Athens.